electronick1/stairs_examples/bag_of_words/README.markdown

 - Word2Vec
 - Kmeans
 - BagofWords (Random Forest)

-For all of them we should read and prepare data.

 In this example we are using
 'review_to_words' pipeline, which could be called from